Fact Or Fiction? Even When It Comes To Food, It's Hard To Tell With Rasputin

 Did Rasputin have a sweet tooth?
 Was he a glutton who feasted on champagne, ice-cream, expensive fish, and caviar?
 Did he really lick his fingers at the dinner table and hold them out for the grand dames of Saint Petersburg's salons to kiss?

-As Rasputin's notoriety spread and his hold over the lonely and impressionable empress tightened – she fervently believed he could soothe and protect her hemophilic son and heir to the throne, Alexis – whispers about him being a wicked, orgiastic cultist began to grow, as did his list of enemies.
+As Rasputin's notoriety spread and his hold over the lonely and impressionable empress tightened – she fervently believed he could soothe and protect her hemophilic son and heir to the throne, Alexei – whispers about him being a wicked, orgiastic cultist began to grow, as did his list of enemies.
 It was put about that the rube who once slurped on cabbage soup and raw garlic now glutted himself on the finest fruit, fish, caviar and champagne.
 It turns out that while Rasputin's love of fresh fruit – oranges, strawberries – was real enough, the rest of the menu was made up.

 Rasputin